MindscapeHQ/raygun4java/README.md

 ### Unique user tracking

-You can call client.SetUser(string), where the string parameter is the username or email address of the current user of the calling application.
-This will be attached to the message and visible in the dashboard.
-This method is optional, if you do not call this user tracking will not be enabled.
-If you use this, and the user changes (log in/out), be sure to call it again passing in the new user.
+You can call `client.SetUser(RaygunIdentifier)` to set the current user's data, which will be displayed in the dashboard.
+There are two constructor overloads available, both of which requires a unique string as the uniqueUserIdentifier.
+This should be the user's email address if available, or an internally unique ID representing the users.
+Any errors containing this string will be considered to come from that user.

+The other overload contains all the available properties, some or all of which can be null and can be also be set individually on the RaygunIdentifier object.

+The previous method, SetUser(string) has been deprecated as of 1.5.

 ### Version tracking